kennethkietvuong/cse15l-lab-reports/lab-report-1-week-2.md

         * Once you've changed your password, wait for about 10 - 45 minutes for the system to change the password, and you're good to go!
 * *Write down your account username and password somewhere for convenience!*

-### Step 3 - Connecting to the Remote Server Computer
+### Part 3 - Connecting to the Remote Server Computer
 * We're going to be connecting to one of UCSD's server computers through VSCode (ieng6).
     1. Open VSCode and open a new terminal (there's a tab up top called *Terminal*, press *New Terminal*)
         * You should now see a terminal pop-up of your operating system's main command-line (in my case, it's windows powershell)